 6. Trump appointed yet another Goldman Sachs executive to an economic leadership position, this one overseeing markets (SEC Chair).
 GS stock is up 35% since Election Day.

-7. WSJ Editor Gerard Baker said his paper would not refer to Trump’s lies, as “lies.”
+7. WSJ Editor-in-Chief Gerard Baker said his paper would not refer to Trump’s lies as “lies.”

 9. Trump repeatedly dismissed US Intelligence agencies’ findings on Russian hacking, and referred to them in quotes: “Intelligence.”

-10. Trump announced his will appoint Pam Bondi, the former Florida AG who received an illegal payment of $25k from Trump Foundation in exchange for not investigating Trump University, to a top White House spot.
+10. Trump announced his will appoint Pam Bondi, the former Florida Attorney General who received an illegal payment of $25k from the Trump Foundation in exchange for not investigating Trump University, to a top White House spot.

-11. Senator McCain held a publicly televised Senate Armed Services Committee hearing on Russian hacking of our election.
+11. Sen. John McCain held a publicly televised Senate Armed Services Committee hearing on Russian hacking of our election.
 For the first time, Americans got to hear from intelligence leadership.

-12. Sen McCain and Graham said they had given up on efforts to push Leader McConnell for a special panel on Russia interference.
+12. Sens.
+McCain and Lindsey Graham said they had given up on efforts to push Senate Majority Leader McConnell for a special panel on Russia interference.

 14. Trump falsely took credit for jobs at a Ford plant.
 Ford CEO publicly stated the rationale for choosing the US over Mexico was not related to Trump.